 Two hundred thousand farm workers form all over the country marched to the Indian capital of New Delhi on Tuesday (20 March).

-Two hundred thousand farm workers form all over the country marched to the Indian capital of New Delhi on Tuesday (20 March).
+Background: Two hundred thousand farm workers form all over the country marched to the Indian capital of New Delhi on Tuesday (20 March).
 The demonstrators were protesting at the lack of government reforms in the agriculture industry.
 When the procession reached the Red Fort square, the crowd was addressed by the General Secretary of the Moscow-backed Communist party of India, Mr. Rajeshwara Rao.
 Later representatives took a list of demands to the Indian Parliament.

 SYNOPSIS: Half the demonstrators were landless farmers and harijans from the state of Bihar near the Bangladesh border.
 Their leaders are angry at the government's apparent inability to implement laws which would have given land to agricultural workers.
 Attempts by the landless harijans to apply these laws have reportedly triggered off murder, arson and rape of the harijan women.
 The marchers claimed that, in 1977 alone, there were almost eleven thousand incidents of atrocities against harijans.
 A brass band lightened the proceedings, but the demonstrators were determined to deliver their demands to the government.